Liana Kanelli: Liana

-After the show was canceled it remained quite popular through the practice of underground tape trading in Eastern Europe.
+After the show was canceled, it remained quite popular through the practice of underground tape trading in Eastern Europe.
 The trading of pirated videos and music had become quite commonplace throughout the 1980s and 1990s as so many western films were outlawed in Eastern Bloc nations (as seen in the documentary Chuck Norris vs. Communism).

 Politics

 In 1999, Kanelli announced from the podium of a rally protesting the Kosovo War and the NATO bombing of Yugoslavia that she would run as a candidate for the Communist Party of Greece for the European Parliament.
-In the 2000 national election she was elected as a Member of the Hellenic Parliament for Athens' first electoral district, a seat she has successfully held by being re-elected in every election since (2004, 2007 and 2009).
+In the 2000 national election, she was elected as a Member of the Hellenic Parliament for Athens' first electoral district, a seat she has successfully held by being re-elected in every election since (2004, 2007 and 2009).

-While sitting in Parliament, Kanelli continues to work as journalist with more than 35 years of professional experience in newspaper, radio and television media.
+While sitting in Parliament, Kanelli continues to work as a journalist with more than 35 years of professional experience in newspaper, radio and television media.
 She is currently the editor of Greece's communist newspaper Rizospastis.
 She has also been elected to the boards of several of Greece's leading journalists' unions.